Docs

 # Next page

-A client-side pager can simply walk offset by limit while has_more is true.
+A client-side pager can simply walk offset by limit while offset + rows.length < total.

 Error envelope